What is FastPass?

 In the navigation pane, select Tab stops.

-As you navigate through the elements, look for these accessibility problems:
+- As you navigate to each element, look for these accessibility problems:

-- An interactive element can't be reached using the Tab or arrow keys.
+- An interactive element can't be reached using the Tab and arrow keys.

 - An interactive element "traps" input focus and prevents navigating away.